Insight

 |

-James Will attended his first Insight
+Will James Will attended his

-Meditation Retreat in the late 1970s with
+first Insight Meditation Retreat in the late

-Christopher Titmuss, this meeting kindled a
+1970s with Christopher Titmuss, this meeting

-for the Dharma teachings and practices.
-Will
+great love for the Dharma teachings and

-is the guiding teacher at the Tallowwood
+practices.
+Will is the guiding teacher at

-Sangha in Bellingen N.S.W, he regularly
+the Tallowwood Sangha in Bellingen N.S.W, he

-leads retreats in Bellingen, Byron Bay and
+regularly leads retreats in Bellingen, Byron

-Dharma Gatherings in Australia and India,
+the Dharma Gatherings in Australia and

-taught the Australian Dharma Facilitators
+India, taught the Australian Dharma

-Program and teaches Dharma Study and
+Facilitators Program and teaches Dharma

-Inquiry.Will's teaching lays great emphasis
+Study and Inquiry.Will's teaching lays great

-on seeing into the ‘dependent arising' and
+emphasis on seeing into the ‘dependent

-empty nature of all phenomena.
-This seeing
+arising' and empty nature of all phenomena.

-makes possible a deep understanding that
+This seeing makes possible a deep

-frees the mind and opens the heart.
+understanding that frees the mind and opens

 |